-That’s how leaders act sometimes when the situation calls.
-That’s what leaders do when caring for their friends.
+That’s how leaders should act when the situation calls.
+That’s what leaders do when caring for their followers.

 You must practice these particular lessons from One Piece.
-If you take care of your crew, they will notice this and will eventually reciprocate.
+If you take care of your crew, they will surely feel this and will eventually reciprocate.